Contents

 • This would argue for a green lane for forest management certification which is not acceptable for EU authorities - formal steps of information gathering, risk assessment and mitigation are required in all cases of non-negligible risk.
 However, FSC considers demonstrated conformity to a national Forest Stewardship Standard as a way to achieve negligible risks.
 Should this not be the case, it may be a risk mitigation measure that would contribute to in any non-negligible risks being effectively mitigated.

-• The term “deforestation-free” is not explicitly defined in the FSC system.
-FSC definitions of conversion and degradation together with Interpretations #01, #02, #04 and #05 (please see Regulatory Module) and Advice Notes ADVICE-20-007-XX Deforestation-free products from FSC certified management units and ADVICE-20-007-02 Certification of primary forests provide the clarification and normative connection to the EUDR definition for full alignment.
+• Term not explicitly defined in the FSC system.
+FSC definitions of conversion and degradation together with FSC Interpretations #INT-STD-01-004_01, #INT-STD-01-004_02, #INT-STD-01-004_04 and #INT-STD-01-004_05 published in <Forest Management Interpretations>, and ADVICE-20-007-24 Deforestation-free products from FSC certified management units and ADVICE-20-007-02 Certification of primary forests published in <FSC Directive on Forest Management Evaluations> provide the clarification and normative connection to the EUDR definition for full alignment.

 Forest Management Regulatory Module